There’s no question too small – or silly

 That is entirely up to you, but our main hope is that everyone has lots of fun.

-Can I bring a Sidekick (buddy) to assist me around the course or in the transition areas?
+Can I bring a Sidekick (buddy) to assist me around the course?

-Yes, you are welcome to bring a Sidekick to guide, push or simply accompany you for the challenge free of charge.
-Please make sure that your register your Sidekick’s details in your online registration account, which can be updated any time.
+Yes, you are welcome to bring a friend or family member to guide, push or simply accompany you around your chosen challenge for a £5 fee (which will entitle them to a medal and Super Kit Bag when the cross the finish line with you).
+Please make sure that you register your Sidekick’s details in your online registration account, which can be updated any time.

 Can I visit Dorney Lake to have a look around before race day?

-Yes.
+Please do.
 The 450 acres of privately owned parkland is open to everyone almost all the year round.
-We’ve noticed on social media that lots of Superheroes have already been along to check it out!
 (Please note, although parking will be free of charge on our event day, visitor parking fees normally apply.)

 Are spectators welcome?

 Absolutely.
 Come along and cheer our Superheroes over the line!
-There is no entry fee for spectators.
+There is no entry or parking fee for spectators.

 Do I have to pay for parking?